Finite symmetry groups in physics: Waves and particles

 In the group algebra model, the wave-function is implemented at the middle level, with the finite group acting on the right and the Lie groups on the left.
 The typical example is equation (\ref{field}), which describes a function from spacetime to the Dirac spinors.
 The `collapse' is some kind of operation that moves down to the discrete level, with the finite group on both sides.
 In practical terms, the wave-function describes the quantum field in the experiment, and the collapse describes the result of the experiment.

 From this point of view, the measurement problem arises from the assumption that the wave-function is intrinsic to the elementary particle under investigation.
 The finite group model, however, does not allow any continuous variables to be associated with an elementary particle.
 The continuous variables are always associated with the macroscopic measuring apparatus.
 The model, in other words, does not \emph{solve} the measurement problem.
 It \emph{does not find} the measurement problem.
 Philosophically, this is always the best way to solve problems, namely, to realise that, if looked at in the right way, the problem does not exist.
+It should be noted, however, that this proposed change in interpretation has no effect at all on the calculations of probabilities and other continuous variables in quantum mechanics and the standard model.